gtunon/elastest-security-service/docs/user-docs.md

 ## Features
 The current version of ESS (v0.5.0) has the following features.
-- A web-based GUI for:
-1. creating secJobs from tJobs defined in [ElasTest TORM](https://github.com/elastest/elastest-torm)
-2. Update and Delete secJobs
+- A web-based GUI for Creating secJobs from tJobs defined in [ElasTest TORM](https://github.com/elastest/elastest-torm), Update and Delete secJobs
-3. Detect the insecure URLs and cookies involved in the tJob associated to a secJob
+- Detect the insecure URLs and cookies involved in the tJob associated to a secJob

 The future versions of the ESS is expected to support the detection of the following types of vulnerabilities/attacks:
 - Logical vulnerability